gskbyte/GranadaLayout/README.md

 }
 ```

-And then, just use it inside your ``UIViewController`` or custom view, just load it and set the properties:
+And then, to use it inside your ``UIViewController`` or custom view, just load it and set the properties:

 ```objective-c
 GRXLayoutInflater *inflater = [[GRXLayoutInflater alloc] initWithBundleFile:@"layout.grx"];